 The obvious things are generally the right ones in this case.

 You should avoid eating anything that is known to cause the body via the metabolism to become sluggish and lethargic.
 Offending foods include refined carbohydrates and anything with high levels of sugars.

 It is better to switch to a "cleaner" diet consisting of a higher percentage of fresh, whole foods, most especially vegetables, herbs and other plant-based foods, preferably organic.
 If you prefer to include meat, it is important to make sure that it is sourced from organic farmers and from open grazed animals (grass fed beef cattle, for example).

 Also, avoid drinking sweetened beverages (most notably soda) or those that are artificially sweetened with all manner of horrendous chemical sweeteners.
 You should probably read some of my other articles on the dangers to health of certain of these sweeteners.

 Another thing to avoid is of course alcohol, which is well known to dull the senses and cause some memory problems to occur even with moderate use.
 It goes without saying that the use of recreational drugs also falls into that same bucket.

 On the flip side, there are a relatively new breed of memory enhancing substances called nootropics that have been shown to improve the ability to learn larger amounts of information and enjoy faster and more complete memory recall of such information.

-One such brand that is currently available for sale online (to US customers only at the moment) is Brain+ and I will link to the website where it can be obtained below:
+One such brand that is currently available for sale online is GenBrain and I will link to the website where it can be obtained below:

-Note: I am an affiliate of Brain+ and receive commission for any sales originating from this page.
-This does not affect the price of your consumer right sin any way.
+Note: I am an affiliate of GenBrain and receive commission for any sales originating from this page.
+This does not affect the price or your consumer rights in any way.